-He said his brother was receiving dialysis and might still be on a ventilator to help him breathe.
+Erich Bergendorff said his brother was receiving dialysis for failing kidneys, and might still be on a ventilator to help him breathe.

 While Roger Bergendorff had appeared down on his luck and deeply saddened by the death of his older brother in January, family members say he was not suicidal.